atimin/nmatrix_slicing/README.md

 License: Public Domain

-###This document is intended for core developers of NMatrix and describes features of slicing implementation which is necessary to take into consideration by developing a new code.
+This document is intended for core developers of NMatrix and describes features of slicing implementation which is necessary to take into consideration by developing a new code.

+All examples for the dense type of matrix.

 Introduction